-The escrow holder is careful to assure that all terms and conditions of the seller's and buyer's contract are completed prior to the sale being completed.
-This includes receiving monies and documents, finishing required forms, and obtaining the release documents for any loans or liens that were paid with the transaction, assuring you have a clean title to your home before the final price is fully paid.
+The escrow agent makes sure that all terms and conditions of the seller's and buyer's agreement are performed prior to the sale being finalized.
+This includes securing monies and certificates, signing required forms, and getting the release documents for any loans or liens that are to be cleared with the transaction, assuring you have a free title to your home before the purchase price is fully paid.

 - Requests for payment for various services to be paid out of escrow funds